 Historical & Heritage

-At a distance of 25 km from Junagadh, 88 km from Rajkot and 98 km from Porbandar, Darbargadh Fort is a historical fort situated at Dhoraji town in Rajkot district of Gujarat.
-Also referred to as Darbar Garh, it is one among the many imposing regal structures in Gujarat and the top tourist attractions to visit as part of Porbandar.
+At a distance of 25 km from Junagadh, 88 km from Rajkot, and 98 km from Porbandar, Darbargadh Fort is a historical fort situated at Dhoraji town in Rajkot district of Gujarat.
+Also referred to as Darbar Garh, it is one of the many imposing regal structures in Gujarat and among the major tourist attractions to visit during Junagadh Trip.

-Darbargadh is located at the highest point in the town and is approached by Darbari Bari, a beautiful gate adorned with jharokha, resting on brackets of 4 elephant statues in different poses.
+Among the most interesting places to visit near Junagadh, Darbargadh is located at the highest point in the town and is approached by Darbari Bari, a beautiful gate adorned with jharokha, resting on brackets of 4 elephant statues in different poses.
 A finely carved entrance gate leads to Darbargadh in the middle of a courtyard.
-Darbargadh is a three-storeyed structure on a high plinth and is designed in the same architectural style of Navlakha Palace at Gondal.
-The facade is ornamented with sculptures of musicians, complex geometric pattern, images of lions in different postures on long caves, profusely carved pillars, horizontal ...
+Darbargadh is a three-storeyed structure on a high plinth and is designed in the same architectural style of Navlakha ...

 Nature & Scenic | Pilgrimage